dhthwy/r/README.md

 # r

+"
+This actually happened to a lady who is a close family friend.
+At one point, she worked at a convalescent home—not just for old people, but for folks who were a little nuts and couldn't take care of themselves.

+One lady there had a specific disorder where she thought everything was food.
+She would eat her dinner and then immediately start trying to eat the napkins.
+As you can guess, she ended up morbidly obese.
+She was eventually too large for the showers, so they had to take her out back and hose her down like an elephant.
+Because of her size, she had many skin rolls that were nearly impossible to keep clean.

+One day, the family friend was making her rounds of the complex when she was stopped by a man in a wheelchair.
+He mumbled something at her: "Bitch stole my Doritos..."
+When she asked him to repeat himself, he got agitated.
+"That fat lady stole my Doritos and she won't give 'em back!"
+Trying to keep the peace, the friend replied, "Okay, okay, calm down.
+I'll get your chips back for you."

+She went into the lady's room and found her alone with the chips—and nothing else.
+She was buck naked, and due to a severe infection, there was a thick, almost gelatinous discharge.
+The lady was dipping the chips into herself and eating them, with the discharge stretching like melted cheese on a pizza.
+She apparently had a big smile on her face as it dripped down her chin.

+I haven’t had a Dorito since.
+"

 "Like I said.
 You're the horse, and I am mr hands whose bowels were perforated by your huge member.

 I think of all the times you perforated me.
 It's so numerous I had to write it down to remember them all.